shirish93/shirish93.github.io/_posts/2024-02-16-innovation-trap.md

 * **Measuring ROI:** Quantifying the return on investment (ROI) of innovation can be tricky.
 It's not always about immediate profits, but rather building long-term value and adaptability.
 * **Market Shifts:** While aligning with current needs is important, unforeseen market shifts might render your aligned plan irrelevant.
 Stay agile and prepared to adapt.

-Despite these limitations, embracing political savviness and strategic alignment offers significant potential gains:
+Despite these limitations, embracing political savvy and strategic alignment offers significant potential gains:

 ### Benefits of Alignment